midhunkalarikkal/FullDomain/Notes/DSA3.md

 - Insertion: O(log n) – Inserting an element into a heap requires maintaining the heap property, which may involve percolating the element up the tree.
 - Deletion (usually of the root): O(log n) – Deleting the root requires replacing it with the last element and percolating down.
 - Peek (get max or min): O(1) – Accessing the root element is a constant time operation.
-- Heapify: O(n) – Converting an array into a heap.
 - Heap Sort: O(n log n) – Sorting an array using the heap data structure.

 `Min-Heap applications`